EVI-SAM: Robust, Real-time, Tightly-coupled Event-Visual-Inertial State Estimation and 3D Dense Mapping: Evaluation

 \subsubsection{Quantitative Comparison}

-Table~\ref{table:mapping_comparison} details the depth errors associated with various event-based depth estimation methods in the MVSEC~\cite{GWPHKU:MVSEC} flying drone sequences.
+Table~\ref{table:mapping_comparison} details the depth errors associated with various event-based depth estimation methods in MVSEC~\cite{GWPHKU:MVSEC} flying drone sequences.
 We utilize mean depth error as our evaluation metric, computed by comparing estimated depth values with the ground truth depth obtained through 3D LiDAR.
 For the semi-dense methods, we validate them using their open-source code and known camera poses provided by the dataset.
 We choose estimated depths from each baseline that closely match the same ground truth depth for assessment.
-To ensure a fair comparison, we assign zero values to regions where depths fail to recover and calculate the density percentage of the semi-dense depth estimates.
-This enables the comparison with the dense ground truth depth.
-As can be seen from the results, our method performs better than these baselines in terms of dense depth recovery.
+To ensure a fair comparison with the dense ground truth depth, we assign zero values to regions where depths fail to recover and calculate the density percentage of the semi-dense depth estimates.
+As can be seen from Table~\ref{table:mapping_comparison}, our method performs better than these baselines in terms of dense depth recovery.
 To our knowledge, this is the first successful attempt to compute monocular dense depth results for event cameras without using learning-based methods.
 Note that the reported results of these event-based semi-dense methods are inferior to those presented in original papers.
 This discrepancy is attributed to the usage of ground truth dense depth rather than ground truth sparse depth.
 Meanwhile, it should be noted that the ground truth dense depth provided by MVSEC may not be sufficiently accurate.
 Firstly, the low frequency of the ground truth depth poses a challenge to time alignment, particularly during camera motion.
 Secondly, errors in the ground truth depth could be introduced during the generation process, stemming from the odometry procedure.
 This may cause objects in the ground truth depth to appear inflated compared to their original versions in the image/event space.
 These factors constrain the ability to achieve accurate validation of mapping performance.